grimm004/prog-assignment/README.md

 ### Compatibility
 The application has been tested and works on Google Chrome, Mozilla Firefox and Microsoft Edge.
 It is not compatible with Internet Explorer.

+### Future Features
+- More sign up options.
+- Email address verification.
+- Better profile with more information.
+- Password reset.
+- Send an email to users who do not have an account when adding contacts.
+- More optimised data downloaded storage (for less Firebase bandwidth usage).
+- More optimised database structure.
+- Show whether contacts are online or not.
+- Timestamps on messages.
+- Ability to delete messages.

 ## Install and Setup
 The repository is an NPM environment, meaning required packages can be installed simply using: